 In a transformation, do not focus on culture.
 Although culture is incredibly important, it is not something you can address directly.
 Rather, focus on the management system that helps to shift culture over time.

-Culture is air; Management system is earth
+Culture is air.
+The management system is earth.

-The following is a paraphrase from Creating a Lean Culture: Tools to Sustain Lean Conversions by David Mann.
+Here is a paraphrase from Creating a Lean Culture: Tools to Sustain Lean Conversions by David Mann.

 Culture is important, but changing it directly is not possible.
 Culture is no more likely a target than the air we breathe.
 It is not something to target for change.
 Culture is an idea arising from experience.
 That is, our idea of culture or a place or organization is a result of what we experience there.
 In this way a company’s culture is a result of how people collaborate with each other.
 Culture is critical and to change it you have to change your method of collaboration.

 Focus on agreements, behaviors, specific expectations, tools and routines practices.
 Lean systems make this easier because they emphasize explicitly defined agreements and use tools to make the work and agreements visible.

 Alignment is critical.
 This requires both what we are all working towards and how we work together towards that.

 A few years ago, Al Shalloway was at a Scrum Gathering that was focused on issues of trust.
 Most of the participants had bemoaned throughout the conference the difficulty of working with teams when trust did not exist.
 Everyone wrestled with the dilemma of how to get Scrum to work without trust while also struggling to get trust into a culture which is difficult and time consuming.
 At the end of the Scrum Gathering, everyone gave their final comments about the event.
 The talk mirrored the lack of trust in organizations and the difficulties everyone faced.
 It was clear that everyone felt this lack of trust was just part of many company’s culture and that culture was difficult to change.